First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

-We selected 5142 events in the analysis region of $0\leq E_\text{rec}<250$~PE and $0\leq t_\text{rec}<6$~$\mu$s.
+\textit{Results:} We selected 5142 events in the analysis region of $0\leq E_\text{rec}<250$~PE and $0\leq t_\text{rec}<6$~$\mu$s.
 For each DM mass tested, the best-fit was identical, preferring no DM events in each case with a fit $\chi^2/\text{dof}=103.0/120$.
 Our observed best-fit, SSBkg-subtracted spectra, both in the DM timing ROI and the \cevns{} background timing region, are shown in Fig.~\ref{fig:DMSpectra} with our 90$\%$ limit on DM events.
 A summary of background counts in the sample is shown in Tab.~\ref{table:EventTotals}.

 The fit prefers slightly fewer \cevns{} events than predicted after profiling over nuisance parameters.
-This is consistent with our \cevns{} measurement using the same dataset \cite{Akimov:2021dab}.
+This is consistent with our \cevns{} measurement using the same dataset \cite{COHERENT:2021xmm}.
 Our critical $\Delta\chi^2$ values used to construct 90$\%$ confidence intervals on $N_\text{DM}$ are $2.1-2.3$ depending on $m_\chi$.
 These are slightly lower than those expected from Gaussian statistics due to the proximity to the boundary $N_\text{DM}\geq0$.
 At our peak sensitivity, $m_\chi=25$~MeV/c$^2$, we determined there are $<15.8$ DM events in our sample to $90\%$ CL, though the constraint on the number of DM scatters in our dataset depends on the mass assumption.

 Our constraint on DM parameters for $\alpha_D=0.5$ is shown in Fig.~\ref{fig:Result} along with our projected sensitivity and other current constraints.
-The thermal target line for scalar DM \cite{Dutta:2019eml}, which gives the model parameters needed to match the cosmologically observed DM concentration, is also shown.
+The parameters that yield the relic abundance for scalar DM \cite{Dutta:2019eml} is also shown.
 With a small 14.6~kg detector, we improve constraints on $Y$ for $11$~$<$~$m_\chi$~$<$~$165$~MeV/c$^2$ by up to $5\times$ suggesting that future, large-scale \cevns{} detectors will be successful in ambitiously limiting light DM models.
 With the current dataset, we can reject coupling parameters consistent with cosmological DM for masses between 20 and 33~MeV/c$^2$ assuming $\alpha_{D}=0.5$.
 The constraint is strongest at $m_\chi=25$~MeV/c$^2$ where we can eliminate the scalar target for all $\alpha_D<0.64$.